Pressure Cooker Beef Shank (Osso Bucco)

 *Veal Osso Bucco: As I said in the opening, real osso buco uses veal shank, not beef shank.
 Veal shank tastes great…but is really expensive.
 If you can afford it (or find it cheap), it cooks exactly like beef shanks – use the same instructions and timing.

 *Don’t have a pressure cooker?
 No worries.
 Use a heavy bottomed dutch oven with a lid, and increase the amount of chicken stock to 2 cups.
 Follow the instructions right up until “lock the lid”.
 Then, instead of pressure cooking, bring the pot to a boil, and cover with the lid.
 Move the pot to a preheated 350*F oven and bake for 2 hours, until the beef shanks are tender.
 Continue with the prepare the gremolata step.

 *Serve with polenta or mashed potatoes to soak up the extra sauce.
 Also, the marrow in the bones may be the best part of the meal – scoop it out and serve on toast.
 (Or just eat it straight up, like I do.)

 *If you have the time, refrigerate the shanks overnight to help remove the fat.
-After cooking, let the ribs cool to room temperature, then refrigerate overnight, or up to 3 days.
+After cooking, let the shanks cool to room temperature, then refrigerate overnight, or up to 3 days.
 This will let the fat rise to the surface and solidify.
-To serve, lift the solid fat from the ribs, then reheat the ribs over medium heat on the stove.
+To serve, lift the solid fat from the shanks, then reheat the shanks over medium heat on the stove.

 *The kids loved this.
 There were no leftovers.
 I was shocked.
 Normally, they won’t touch anything that looks like a stew – it has too much “yucky” stuff in it.
 But this big round of beef, with the “O” shaped bone, caught their attention, and they chowed down.